Anshika056/product_management/README.md

 This is a  backend for a Product management system built with Node.js.
 It supports the following functionalities:

-- Retrieve tasks
+- Retrieve products
-- Add tasks
+- Add products
-- Update tasks
+- Update products
-- Delete tasks
+- Delete products
-- Search tasks by name or author
+- edit and delete users

 The system implements role-based authentication to differentiate between Admin and User roles:
 - **Admin**: Can perform all operations (get, add, update, delete) on any product.